 Curriculum-Aligned Learning Experience

-Once Upon a Rhyme is more than a performance — it is a fully supported educational experience designed to extend learning beyond the stage and into the classroom.
+Once Upon a Rhyme is more than a live performance—it is a curriculum-connected educational experience that transforms theatre into a powerful classroom extension.

 Learning Focus Areas